yclas/documentation/setup-payment-gateways.md

 **Requires address to pay for extra security:** Users will be asked for their address for more secure payments when using a credit card.

+Since our 2.7.0 version it is possible to accept Bitcoin payments.
+All you have to do is to enable this option through your Stripe Account.
+Notice that it only works with USD payments and US accounts.

 ### Alipay

 **Accept Alipay payments:** Merchants using Stripe will be able to instantly enable Alipay acceptance.